kubernetes-sigs/descheduler/README.md

 ## Policy and Strategies

 Descheduler's policy is configurable and includes strategies to be enabled or disabled.
-Two strategies, `RemoveDuplicates` and `LowNodeUtilization` are currently implemented.
+Three strategies, `RemoveDuplicates`, `LowNodeUtilization`, `RemovePodsViolatingInterPodAntiAffinity` are currently implemented.
 As part of the policy, the parameters associated with the strategies can be configured too.
 By default, all strategies are enabled.